Kapernikov/skaffold-helm-tutorial/chapters/07-skaffold.md

 Question

 * Try to understand the skaffold "build" section.
-* Try to understand the skaffold "deploy" section (especially "artifactOverrides")
+* Try to understand the skaffold "deploy" section (especially "setValueTemplates")

 Ok let's build and push the images!